ComputationalDesignLab/aircraft-design/book/trade_study/setup.md

 2. Fuel estimation
 3. Empty weight estimation

-Refer to the above sections for more details about the modules.
+Refer to above sections for more details about the modules.

 <!-- > __NOTE__: If jupyter notebooks are going to be used, then jdc and nbimporter is required.
 Use ``pip install jdc`` and ``pip install nbimporter``. -->